Step 1: Download and Install

 Step 5: Set Directory Homepage

-The final step is to navigate to the Connections : Settings admin page and set the Directory Homepage option to the page on which you have embedded the directory in Step 4.
+The final step is to navigate to the Connections : Settings admin page and set the Directory Homepage option to the page where you have embedded the directory in Step 4.